EarthSystemDiagnostics/TrenchR/README.md

 #> [29] -42.52500 -42.16750 -41.78750 -41.75500 -42.76250 -44.91000 -45.84750
 #> [36] -45.70000 -44.84000 -43.06750
 ```

-and similarly to `make2D`, the function parameter `.var` controls for
-which data variable the mean profile is calculated.

 ### Plotting a two-dimensional visualisation